-- ➤ Reporting variable: pie charts for this report can be created representing proportions of either Cost or Consumption. - ➤ Bills used for the report: the report can be created using all the bills introduced in the Bill Register, The last [x] Months of bills for each meter, Bills within a certain period of time or Year to Date for the 12 most recent months of data. - ➤ Report Level: it determines the extent of the report.
-For Pie Chart Reports, this option is fixed at Project Level meaning that the report provides summary information that combines all the Meter(s)/Site(s)/Area(s) selected. - ➤ Select item(s): reports can be created for the whole project or for a specific Site, Area or Meter by selecting the appropriate option from this drop-down menu.
-If you select Site, Area or Meter, the option box below will be activated and you will be able to select if you want to include in the report all the items in the selected category or do a partial selection.
-To make a selection of items, click on the "Selected" check box and a "Select" button will be activated.
+- Reporting variable: Pie charts for this report can be created representing proportions of either Cost or Consumption. - Bills used for the report: The report can be created using all the bills introduced in the Bill Register, The last [x] Months of bills for each meter, Bills within a certain period of time or Year to Date for the 12 most recent months of data. - Report Level: This determines the extent of the report.
+Pie Chart Reports can be created at the Project, Site, or Area level.
+Project level reports will combine all information from the project, while Site or Area level reports will provide summary information that combines all the Site(s)/Area(s) selected (see next point). - Select item(s): When Site or Area is selected from the Report Level drop-down menu (see previous point), the Select Item(s) option box will be activated, and it is possible to select specific items from that level to include in the report.
+From this option box you will be able to select whether to include all the items in the selected category in the report, or do a partial selection only.
+To make a selection of items, click on the "Selected" check box and a "Select" button will be activated below.
 Click on the "Select" button and a check-box window with available items will pop up.
 You can select as many items as you want to be included in the report.

-Once all the options have been selected, click on the "Apply" button to generate the desired report.
-A document viewer with the report created will appear next to the Report Options area (figure xx).
+Once all the options have been selected, click on the "OK" button, then click "Run Report" to generate the desired report.
+A document viewer with the report created will appear next to the Report Options area (Figure 4.11).